In 2011 a Red Tibetan Mastiff sold for a monumental 10 million Chinese Yuan (nearly £1 million) to become the world’s most expensive dog.

 While the vast majority of people don’t have that kind of money to hand, let alone spend it on a dog, the cost of purchasing a pooch can often reach lofty heights.

-The dog named the Chinese equivalent of ‘Big Splash’ is a rarity but Tibetan Mastiffs often fetch prices of £2,000.
+The aforementioned Tibetan Mastiff, given the which translates from Chinese to ‘Big Splash’ is a rarity but Tibetan Mastiffs often fetch prices of £2,000.

 More common dogs, such as the King Charles Cavalier Spaniel and English Bulldog can often be sold for four-figure fees themselves.